Spanish Degree Program

 The Spanish major is designed to help students gain proficiency in Spanish for their chosen field of work, at home or overseas.
 The program emphasizes the unique relationship between culture and language; the acquisition of analytical skills; familiarity with historically important works of literature; and a four-skill (reading, writing, listening, and speaking) approach to language proficiency.

 To complete the course of study, students will spend a minimum of one semester abroad.
-In class, the student will get individual attention and be able to use Bible listening tapes, do journal reflections, etc. They also will have the opportunity to participate in a "café y conversación" program.
-This allows the student to interact and practice their Spanish with another more advanced or native speaker.
-Students also complete a capstone course their senior year, which includes proficiency evaluation and a service project with the local Hispanic community.
-To see the list of required courses go to the course descriptions page.
+Our classes are small, allowing for individual attention.
+Students are required to interact and practice their Spanish with another more advanced or native speaker.
+The major itself requires 39 credit hours, making it possible to complete a second major in a complementary field.
+To see a list of required courses, go to the course descriptions page.